...

 A lot coverage calculator helps you figure out how much of your land a building can cover.
-It’s important for zoning rules, building permits, and making sure your project follows local guidelines.
+It’s important for zoning rules, building permits, and ensuring your project follows local guidelines regarding the coverage ratio.

 What is Lot Coverage?

-Lot coverage is the percentage of your land that is covered by buildings or structures.
-It’s an important rule used by cities to control how crowded an area gets, keep enough green space, and make sure water drains properly.
+Lot coverage is the percentage of your land that is covered by buildings or structures, often calculated using a measuring tape.
+It’s an important rule used by cities to control how crowded an area gets, maintain enough green space, and ensure water drains properly while considering the building coverage ratio and real estate value.

 • Garages and carports